Click here for a printable brochure with complete information.

 Single Audit Changes under the Grant Reform - New requirements under the Uniform Grant Guidance are now in effect in determining major programs performed in a Single Audit.
 Will there be more or less federal programs to be audited this year?
 This session will provide you with the step by step approach in determining the major programs to be audited.

 Generally Accepted Government Auditing Standards (GAGAS) Refresher - The Generally Accepted Government Auditing Standards, also known as the Yellow Book, provide a framework for conducting high quality audits with competence, integrity, objectivity, and independence.
 This session will provide an overview of the standards.

 GASB 67 and 68 Implementation - GASB 67 and 68 were implemented last year.
 In this session you will hear the good, bad and ugly from both the State Agency side and Local Government side as to the implementation process and issues that came out of it.

 * SPECIAL PRICING APPLIES TO THIS COURSE:

-Register for all three days and pay only $199 per seminar - $597 for 24 CPE credits!
-One seminar - $229.
+Register by May 11 for all three days and pay only $199 per seminar, per person.

 * Full fee is the amount prior to applying applicable discounts.
 Read CPE Policies for an explanation of discounts.